Forum Discussion

 4. Session Governance: Solving the “Clipboard Leak”

-The most pervasive leak in 2025 is not a file upload; it’s a simple copy-paste action or a USB transfer.
-Deploying Conditional Access App Control (CAAC) via MDCA session policies allows sanctioned apps to function while surgically blocking cut/copy/paste.
+The most common leak in 2025 is not a file upload; it’s a simple copy-paste action or a USB transfer.
+Deploying Conditional Access App Control (CAAC) via MDCA session policies allows sanctioned apps to function while specifically blocking cut/copy/paste.
 This is complemented by Endpoint DLP, which extends governance to the physical device level, preventing sensitive data from being moved to unmanaged USB storage or printers during an AI-assisted workflow.

 5. The “Agentic” Era: Agent 365 & Sharing Controls

-Operational Insight: In large-scale tenants, default settings often present a governance risk.
+A quick tip: in large-scale tenants, default settings often present a governance risk.
 A critical first step is navigating to the Microsoft 365 admin center (Copilot > Agents) to disable the default “Anyone in organization” sharing option.
 Restricting agent creation and sharing to a validated security group is essential to prevent unvetted agent sprawl and ensure that only compliant agents are discoverable.

 6. The Human Layer: “Safe Harbors” over Bans